 Use of the tub/shower: please clean out hair from the tub drain screen both BEFORE use of the tub and AFTER use of the tub.
 Try to leave tub basically clean.
 Cleaning out hair BEFORE use means that if someone else's cleanup was not adequate, you won't be standing in water while taking a shower.
 Cleaning out AFTER use means the next person finds clean facilities.
 Do both.

 Note that you must clean out the drain regardless of WHOSE hair it is.
 If you will balk at cleaning out "someone else's hair" from the drain screen, then my house will not be a good fit for you.
 The rule is NOT that "I only clean my own hair, and if it's someone else's hair I leave it there."
-IF you think that through adequately you should realize that such an approach is not workable.
+If you think that through adequately you should realize that such an approach is not workable.
 (Common sense goes a long way....)

 House quiet hours are 10pm to 8am, (kitchen can be used 6am to 10pm) and laundry hours are 9am to 9pm.
 To help preserve the tranquil environment, please keep electronic players and/or voices down at all times, do not use electronic devices in common areas (eg, dont' be in the kitchen talking on your phone: this comes across as unfriendly towards another guest who may be standing there next to you) and do not have cellphone conversations in the house after 10pm to avoid disturbing others.
 No socializing in the house after 10pm.